A public service announcement, in time for football season, about filling propane tanks, propane at Costco, and the quality of Weber grills.

 For the last 7 years I had my trusty Weber grill hooked into a 500 gallon underground tank at the house in Taylors.
 When I moved earlier this year to an all-electric house I had to switch back to a standard 20 lb BBQ grill tank.
 I also considered 30, 33, 40, 60, and 100 pound cylinders, to avoid refilling as often.
 I found that new 30 or 33 lb cylinders are at least double the price of a 20 lb, and finding lightly used ones on Craigslist wasn't happening.

 I picked up a new 20 lb tank at the Home Depot for 29.97, minus 10% off competitors coupon and a 10% discount on a gift card purchased on eBay.
-(Costco sells tanks for 28.99).
+(Costco sells tanks for 28.99 compared to Amazon's roughly $42).
 Now, where to fill it?

-These "20 lb" tanks are designed to take 20 pounds of propane.
-They can actually fit another 20% in the tank, but that extra space is designed for expansion as the temperature changes.
+These "20 lb" tanks are designed to take up to 20 pounds of propane.
+You may get a pound or 2 less, depending on the temperature of the tank and surrounding air when the tank was filled.
+Cooler = more propane in, hotter = less in.
+Tanks can actually fit another 20% in the tank, but that extra space is designed for expansion as the temperature rises.

 All propane tanks have a "tare weight" or "T.W." stamped on the collar of the tank.
 For a grill sized tank you simply calculate the tare weight + 20 lbs, and that's how much the tank should weigh when it's full.
 Most 20 lb tanks have a tare weight of +/- 17 pounds when completely empty.
 This means a "full" propane tank should weigh about 37 pounds.